Music Director & Conductor, Youth Symphony I

-Helen Fong is the conductor of the Intermediate String Ensemble.
+Helen Fong assists all levels of the String Program.
 Mrs. Fong has a bachelor’s degree in Music Education from Marywood University in Scranton, Pennsylvania.
 She taught strings and chorus in the Scranton public schools from 1974-1992.
 She was a violist with the Northeastern Pennsylvania Philharmonic and various chamber and community orchestras.
 Locally, Mrs. Fong has taught at McKinley High School, Le Jardin Academy, Aiea Intermediate School and Wheeler Middle School.
 She currenly teaches music at Dole Middle School.

 Conductor, Beginning String Ensemble & String Orchestra Ensemble